docker/app/README.md

 Commands:
-  bundle      Create a CNAB invocation image and `bundle.json` for the application completion  Generates completion scripts for the specified shell (bash or zsh) init        Initialize Docker Application definition inspect     Shows metadata, parameters and a summary of the Compose file for a given application install     Install an application
+  bundle      Create a CNAB invocation image and `bundle.json` for the application init        Initialize Docker Application definition inspect     Shows metadata, parameters and a summary of the Compose file for a given application install     Install an application